But before I can get to that two-parter, I have to slog through this two-parter.

 Well, he has a point.
 Aliens don't come along every day.
 Except for the Doctor.

-Meanwhile, Dr. Sato is walking around the morgue, doing morgue things, when all of a sudden, the alien bursts out of cold storage.
-Yeah, you can tell that Sato here really isn't a very good doctor, because she can't tell a dead thing from a live one.
+Meanwhile, Dr. Sato is walking around the morgue, doing morgue things, when all of a sudden, the alien bursts out of cold storage, mainly because it's actually still alive, thus solving the mystery of Schrodinger's Alien.
 Lucky for her, the Doctor's here, too, and ends up getting caught by a buttload of soldiers by stumbling upon them.

 |The Doctor's reaction reminds me of Tom Baker.
 I like it.|